 In any clinical trial, good clinical practice (GCP) must be consistently maintained.
-By definition, GCP is “an international ethical and scientific quality standard for the design, conduct, performance, monitoring, auditing, recording, analyses and reporting of clinical trials.”
+According to the Food & Drug Administration (FDA), GCP is “an international ethical and scientific quality standard for the design, conduct, performance, monitoring, auditing, recording, analyses and reporting of clinical trials.”

 Ultimately, GCP principals assure the data is accurate, reported results are credible and accurate, and the rights, integrity and confidentiality of trial subjects is protected.
 Ensuring your clinical site is following GCP at all times is imperative, ensures quality research is conducted and keeps a protocol on schedule.